ory/hydra/README.md

 - [Install and Set Up ORY Hydra](https://www.ory.sh/docs/hydra/configure-deploy): An advanced look at installation options and interaction with ORY Hydra.
 - [Integrating your Login and Consent UI with ORY Hydra](https://www.ory.sh/docs/hydra/oauth2): The go-to place if you wish to adopt ORY Hydra in your new or existing stack.

-Besides mitigating various attack vectors, such as database compromise and OAuth 2.0 weaknesses, ORY Hydra is also able to securely manage JSON Web Keys.
+Besides mitigating various attack vectors, such as a compromised database and OAuth 2.0 weaknesses, ORY Hydra is also able to securely manage JSON Web Keys.
 [Click here](https://www.ory.sh/docs/next/hydra/security-architecture) to read more about security.